-.4.1 Annotation setup
+4.1 Annotation setup

 The annotation was carried out by three native Spanish speakers who are proficient in English and trained in linguistics.
-Annotators were provided with annotation guidelines (Author1) and trained on a preliminary set of classes.
+Annotators were provided with annotation guidelines (Fernández-Alcaina et al. 2022) and trained on a preliminary set of classes.
 To ensure the quality of the annotations, each set of classes was processed by two annotators and the annotations were monitored by one of the authors of this paper.
 Any discrepancies that arose during the annotation process were discussed as needed.

-For the task of annotation, which involves mapping roles to arguments, identifying external links, and selecting examples, we used the SynEd editor (Author3; Author2), a tool specifically designed for this purpose by the SynSemClass maintainers and refactored to adapt it to any number of languages.
+For the task of annotation, which involves mapping roles to arguments, identifying external links, and selecting examples, we used the SynEd editor (Urešová et al. 2018a; Fučíková et al. 2023), a tool specifically designed for this purpose by the SynSemClass maintainers and refactored to adapt it to any number of languages.

-.4.2 Class membership
+4.2 Class membership

 The first task of the annotators involves determining whether a given verb belongs to a specific class.
 A verb is considered a member of a class if i) the meaning conveyed by the Spanish verb in a given context is the same or similar to that conveyed by its English equivalent, and ii) it is possible to map each role defined in the Roleset for that class to the arguments defined for the verb in the valency frame.
-In addition to verbal lemmas, SynSemClass includes multi-word expressions, such as idioms or light verb constructions (LVCs).
+In addition to verbal lemmas, SSC includes multi-word expressions, such as idioms and light verb constructions (LVCs).
 Tab.
-1 provides a simplified example of the roleargument mapping of a set of multilingual verbal synonyms in class vec00012 ('An Authority allows an Affected entity to engage in a Permitted entity').
+1 provides a simplified example of the role-argument mapping of a set of multilingual verbal synonyms in class vec00012 ('An Authority allows an Affected entity to engage in a Permitted entity').

 Authority Permitted Affected

 allow (EN) ACT EFF PAT

 dovolit (CS) ACT EFF ADDR

 erlauben (DE) VA0 VA1 VA2

-permitir (ES) arg0 argl arg2
+permitir (ES) arg0 arg1 arg2